 How do you choose the right projector?
-We spent hours upon hours staring at screens, scouring user reviews, and putting eight of the most popular models through a barrage of tests, all so we could help you do just that.
+We spent hours upon hours staring at screens, scouring user reviews, and putting some of the most popular models through a barrage of tests.
 Are you ready to nerd out about the finer points of audio/visual technology?
 If so, you've come to the right place for the ultimate projector competition.

-In this article we first present a broad perspective, step by step decision guide that lays out a path to choosing your fancy light cannon.
-In case you want to delve into the minute details surrounding any one of those decisions, we then provide a nearly exhaustive description of all the projector related jargon, technology, and specifications that you'd ever want to know about.
+In this article, we first present a broad perspective and step-by-step decision guide that lays out a path to choosing your fancy light cannon.
+In case you want to delve into the minute details surrounding any one of those decisions, we then provide a nearly exhaustive description of all the projector-related jargon, technology, and specifications that you'd ever want to know about.

 Choosing the Right Projector